Saturday, September 25, 2010

 CHARACTERS

 Capt.
-Kirk: Fiercely defensive of both his command and his reputation.
-When his actions are questioned by a commodore, he avoids a "get-out" job offer that would evade prosecution and actively insists on a court martial.
-Briefly doubts himself as the evidence mounts against him, and is shaken by the accusations of the dead man's daughter.
-But in the end, he stands by his judgment.
+Kirk: He is fiercely defensive of both his command and his reputation.
+When his actions are questioned by a commodore, he avoids a "get-out" offer that would evade prosecution, actively insisting on a court martial to clear his name.
+He's shaken by the accusations of Finney's young daughter; and as the evidence mounts, he has a brief moment of self-doubt.
+In the end, though, he stands by his judgment.

 Spock: It falls to Spock to save the day.
 As Kirk's case goes very badly, Spock follows his own avenue of investigation, checking the only truly damning witness against Kirk: the ship's computer.
-What Spock uncovers ends up being the key to resolving the situation.
+McCoy flares up when he sees Spock apparently wasting time playing chess against the computer - but the results of those chess games end up being the key to saving the captain.

 Hot Space Babe of the Week: Joan Marshall is Areel Shaw, Kirk's old flame, who is assigned to prosecute him.
-Which is extremely, staggeringly unlikely, but we'll just roll with that plot contrivance, why don't we?
-Shaw still clearly has feelings for Kirk, but is committed to putting on the strongest case against him that she can.
-Marshall gives a quite reasonable performance, though this is hardly one of the more memorable guest roles of the series.
+This is staggeringly unlikely even by TV drama standards, but we'll just roll with that plot contrivance.
+She clearly still has feelings for Kirk, which doesn't stop her from putting on the strongest case that she can.
+Marshall gives a reasonable performance, though this is hardly one of the more memorable guest roles of the series.

 Washed-Up Space Lawyer of the Week: Elisha Cook Jr. is Samuel Cogley.
-In a classic case of "tell, don't show," we are repeatedly told how brilliant a lawyer he is.
-What we see on screen is an old man who's losing, who lets key witnesses testify with no cross-examination, and who rests his case without offering a defense - only to badger the judges into waiving the rules to allow him to present a defense at the end.
+In a classic case of "tell, don't show," we are repeatedly told how brilliant he is.
+What we see on screen is an old man who's losing, who lets key witnesses testify with no cross-examination, and who rests his case without offering a defense - only to badger the judges into waiving the rules afterward.
 Thank God for Spock, because Cogley's effectiveness as a defense attorney, as portrayed here, would turn the most liberal justice of the peace into Judge Roy Bean.

 THOUGHTS

-A particularly bizarre episode, this.
-The concept is basically "Perry Mason in Space."
-And as long as it sticks to that formulaic but solid structure, it works.
-The first 35 - 40 minutes of this episode are quite strong.
-The background involving Kirk and Finney is laid out effectively, the evidence against Kirk is damning enough to make us wonder how he's going to get out of these charges, the performance by Elisha Cook as Kirk's curmudgeonly lawyer has the right mix of eccentricity and urgency to carry the courtroom scenes, and the solution found by Spock ties in well.
-As long as the episode remains a courtroom drama, it works.
+The first 35 - 40 minutes of this episode are generally pretty good.
+The background involving Kirk and Finney is laid out efficiently; the evidence against Kirk is damning enough to make us wonder how he's going to get out of this; Elisha Cook, as the curmudgeonly lawyer, brings the right mix of eccentricity and urgency to the courtroom scenes; and the solution found by Spock ties in with the overall story.
+I could wish for even one moment to show Cogley's supposed brilliance, but it generally works as a courtroom drama.

 The real problem, and likely the source of the overruns, is the episode's switching gears from one story structure to an entirely separate story structure 3/4 of the way through.
-The transition from "courtdroom drama" to "space action" doesn't work, and that is when things get jagged.
-If the script had been rewritten so that the final revelations and confrontations came more or less within the courtroom setting, then this would have remained a good, if expendable, story.
+If the script had been rewritten so that the final revelations and confrontations came more or less within the courtroom setting, then this would have remained a solid, if second-tier, episode.
 As it stands, the near transition-free genre change is also accompanied by a sharp drop in quality.

-Finally, the remastered effects are the most comprehensive yet.
-An episode that was always essentially a "bottle show" suddenly is laden with effects, including a view of the damage to the Enterprise, multiple ships coming and going from the Starbase, and other visual flourishes.
-Some purists may object, but I found it brought the universe a bit more to life.
+In keeping with this being a bizarre episode, this courtroom "bottle show" ends up being the most comprehensive yet with regard to remastered effects.
+There is a new view of the damage to the Enterprise, shots of multiple ships coming and going from Starbase 11, and assorted other visual garnishes.
+Some purists may object, but I found it helped to bring this a little more to life.

 Previous Episode: The Galileo Seven